benjaminpbritcliffe-netizen/cyber-portfolio/tryhackme/network.md

 Then, you will be asked for a password;
 however, if public-key authentication is used, you will be logged in immediately.

 ## SFTP

 SFTP stands for SSH File Transfer Protocol and allows secure file transfer.
  It is part of the SSH protocol suite and shares the same port number, 22.

-## VPN

-Consider a company with offices in different geographical locations.
-Can this company connect all its offices and sites to the main branch, so that any device can access the shared resources. as if physically located in the main branch?
-The answer is yes.
-The most economical solution would be setting up a virtual private network (VPN)

-VPN = Virtual Private Network

 ### Reference